AndrienkoAleksandr/che-machine-exec/README.md

  ```bash
  export CHE_INFRA_KUBERNETES_MASTER__URL=https://192.168.42.162:8443
  ```
-> Note: in case if you delete minishift virtual machine(`minishift delete`) and create it again, this url will be changed.
+> Note: in case if You delete minishift virtual machine(`minishift delete`) and create it again, this url will be changed.

 Register new user on the CHE_INFRA_KUBERNETES_MASTER__URL page.